 Dr. S. Kersey Sturdivant Principal Scientist

-Kersey has been studying the effects of human disturbance on aquatic ecosystems for the past 10 years.
+Kersey has studied the effects of human disturbance on aquatic ecosystems for the past 10 years.
 He obtained his PhD from the Virginia Institute of Marine Sciences, where he furthered SPI technology with the development of Wormcam.
 Kersey is an Adj.
 Assistant Professor at Duke University.

 Jeanine Boyle Senior Project Manager